Contact us

 Work addiction, often referred to as workaholism, is a behavioral addiction characterized by an overwhelming need to work excessively.
 This compulsive behavior is not driven by financial necessity but by an intrinsic urge that disrupts other areas of life, such as personal health and social relationships.

-The causes of work addiction can include personality traits such as perfectionism, a need for control, and high competitiveness.
-Psychological factors like low self-esteem and a need for approval or validation through work can also contribute.
-Often, cultural and familial expectations play a role in fostering workaholic behaviors.
+Causes of work addiction include personality traits such as perfectionism, a need for control, and high competitiveness.
+Psychological factors like low self-esteem and a need for approval or validation through work contribute to work addiction.
+Cultural and familial expectations foster workaholic behaviors.

-Treatment for work addiction typically involves therapy, particularly cognitive-behavioral therapy (CBT), which helps individuals understand the thoughts and behaviors that drive their addiction to work.
-Stress management techniques, time management training, and setting clear boundaries between work and personal life are also crucial.
-Support groups for workaholics can provide emotional support and coping strategies.
+Treatment for work addiction involves therapy, particularly cognitive-behavioral therapy (CBT), which helps individuals understand thoughts and behaviors driving their work addiction.
+Stress management techniques, time management training, and setting clear boundaries between work and personal life prove crucial.
+Support groups for workaholics provide emotional support and coping strategies.

 7. Pornography Addiction